- How custom snippets work

 Custom snippets are an advanced feature designed for large teams and performance-conscious customers.
-We support custom snippets for Enterprise package customers.
+We support custom snippets for Scale Plan customers.

-Also, custom snippets are only available for Optimizely X.
+Also, custom snippets are only available for Optimizely X Web.

 Even without custom snippets, Optimizely offers the ability to use events in one project that originated in another.
 This is called referencing and can be accomplished simply by selecting it from “All projects” in the metric picker.
 Custom snippets are not required for referencing, and linked projects are not required for cross-project events or single-project custom snippets.

 If you want to use cross-project behavioral targeting or combine multiple projects into one snippet, you need to use linked projects.
 This will require you to change the state of these projects from Unlinked to Linked: